Nicole Mendes: College career

 During her junior year in 2019, she played in 60 games with 52 starts and posted a .348 batting average with 48 hits, 39 RBIs and six home runs.
 She also made nine appearances in the circle, totaling 9 1/3 innings pitched.
 She finished the season tied for third in program history with 12 triples.
 During the postseason, she recorded a .306 batting average and a .316 average in the WCWS, both ranking second on the team, to help the Sooners reach the championship series at the 2019 Women's College World Series, where she was named to the All-Tournament team.

 Mendes missed the start of the 2020 season due to a torn anterior cruciate ligament (ACL).
 Following her return from knee surgery she finished the year going 3-for-6, before the season was cancelled due to the COVID-19 pandemic.
 Two of her three hits were home runs.
 During her redshirt senior in 2021, she posted a .364 batting average, with 38 RBI and 10 home runs.
 Following the season she was named All-Region second team.
 During the Norman Regional at the 2021 NCAA Division I softball tournament, Mendes broke the program record for RBIs in a postseason game with seven.
 She also hit two home runs to tie the program record for homers in an NCAA regional game.
 She helped the Sooners advance to the 2021 Women's College World Series where she won the national championship and was named to the All-Tournament team.

+Following her college playing career she joined ESPN as a softball analyst.

+Professional career

+On May 24, 2024, she signed with the New York Rise of the AFP.